-THE THESIS
+THESIS

-1. CONTENT
+CONTENT

-Since students in the HPM track often obtain internships in organizations in which they are expected to work on multiple projects that are not research-focused, students will need to select one main project among their many missions for their thesis.
-It is possible that these projects do not have a research angle, but rather entail the design and/or implementation of a public health intervention or a literature review to support policy design, evaluation or recommendation.
-If this is the case, the HPM thesis format will closely resemble the 'traditional' research thesis, but can have some minor modifications.
+Since students in the HPM track often find internships in organizations in which they are expected to work on multiple projects that are not research-focused, students will need to select one main project among their many missions to be the object for their thesis.
+It is possible that these projects do not have a research angle, but rather entail the design and/or implementation of a public health intervention or a scoping review to support policy design, evaluation or recommendation.
+If this is the case, the HPM thesis format will closely resemble the 'traditional' research thesis, but can have some minor modifications (for example, the methods section would weigh slightly less; but the sound discussion of implementation or health policy ramifications would be more important).
 In this case, your thesis can be adapted and modified in consultation with the HPM track coordinator and the academic advisor.
 It will still require that you take some distance from the internship project to consider a broader, more far-reaching implication for public health.

 Some adaptations for HPM students' thesis topics can be, for example, the testing of a conceptual framework or model in the implementation of a program; program evaluation; a change management project; a policy analysis.
-This will still require a systematic and evidence-based approach (use of a theoretical or conceptual framework and systematic approach) and an analysis of the extent to which these tools contributed to a deepening of your understanding of the topic.
+This will still require a systematic and evidence-based approach (using a theoretical or conceptual framework for example) and an analysis of how these tools contributed to a deepening of your understanding of the topic.
 These adaptations must be validated by the HPM track coordinator and the academic advisor.